SergeyFM/LingQWordsExport/README.md

 max_pages=20000 'maximum pages (25 words per page) <br>
 transform_words=yes 'LingQ saves words in low case, so for German the app searches the word in the example sentence  <br>

+3) Run LingQWordsExport_RUN.bat 'check Java version

-A resulting file can be imported in Excel.
-Use UTF-8 charset.
+A resulting file can be imported in Excel - use UTF-8 charset, tab-separated.
 First I recommend to run the app with max_pages set to 2.
 After making sure you got the words saved, change it to 20000 or so.

-I wish you all the success with language learning!
+I wish y'all success with language learning!

 Sergey Svistunov